dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-03-04-Positive-And-Negative-Professions.md

 header:
      teaser: /assets/images/wiapost/5040-Positive-And-Negative-Professions.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Positive And Negative Professions](/assets/images/wiapost/5040-Positive-And-Negative-Professions.jpg)

-## Positive And Negative Professions
+# Positive And Negative Professions

 There is a city, every road in this city
 Has potholes and it is causing
 Lots of accidents, court case, and pain